inpercima/mittagstisch/README_docker.md

 ### Mysql out of this project

-If you manage your data out of this project, you can use the dump file (`dump.sql`) and connect to your database Then run following commands:
+If you manage your data out of this project, you can use the dump file (`dump.sql`) and connect to your database.
+Then run following commands:

 ```bash